What About the Temple of Antichrist?

 Daniel calls the idol that Antiochus set up in the Temple “the abomination that makes desolate.”
 For example,

 “Forces from him shall appear and profane the Temple and fortress, and shall take away the regular burnt offering.
 And they shall set up the abomination that makes desolate.”
 (Daniel 11:31).

 When Jesus mentioned “the abomination of desolation spoken of by the prophet Daniel,” his Jewish listeners easily understood the reference to when Antiochus Epiphanes defiled the Temple.
 Jews celebrated the cleansing and rededication of the Temple each year during the holiday of Hanukkah, as we see in the Book of John (10:22).

-But here is the main point: The second Temple was not built for Antiochus Apiphanes or his idols.
-Despite Daniel’s dire prophecy, it was God’s clear desire that the Temple be rebuilt.
+The main point is this: the second Temple was not built for Antiochus Epiphanes and his idols.
+Despite Daniel’s prophecy, it was God’s clear desire that the Temple be rebuilt.

 God moved on the heart of the Persian king Cyrus to decree that it should be rebuilt (Ezra 1:1–4; 2 Chronicles 36:22–23).
 It was godly men, like the governor Zerubbabel, who rebuilt it, spurred on by the strong encouragement of prophets like Haggai and Zechariah (see Haggai 1–2; Zechariah 1–8).

 It is well known that Jesus loved the Temple and called it his “Father’s House” (Luke 2:49).
 His disciples even said that zeal for God’s Temple consumed him (John 2:17).
-Like the weeping prophet Jeremiah, Jesus wept when he foresaw it’s destruction (Luke 19:41–44; 13:34–35), and all this despite the fact that the Temple of Jesus lifetime had been remodeled from the very ground up by the notoriously wicked king—Herod!
+Like the weeping prophet Jeremiah, Jesus wept when he foresaw its destruction (Luke 19:41–44; 13:34–35), and all this despite the fact that the Temple of Jesus’ lifetime had been remodelled, from the ground up, by the notoriously wicked king—Herod!